 Graduate Student Writing Groups

-We are offering the following "accountability" groups.
-This means that members set writing goals at the beginning of each meeting and use then the entire time to write.
+The KU Writing Center is offering three writing groups for graduate students this spring.
+They are all "accountability" groups.
+In accountability groups members set writing goals at the beginning of each meeting and use then the entire time to write.
 Each group is led by a trained writing group facilitator who is available for individual writing consultations as needed.
+All groups are held in Anschutz Library, Room 421 on the Lawrence campus.
+Groups meet 2 hrs/week and contain up to 10 members. (*Please note that the Writing Center is no longer offering "feedback" groups).

 Why join a Graduate Student Writing Group?